FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 - **Name:** geoObject name that will display on map
 - **Longitude/Latitude:** Determines where the object will appear
-- **Attitude:** Sets the colour and external shape (and thus faction) of the geoObject based on MilSTD 2525D
+- **Attitude:** Sets the colour and external shape (and thus faction) of the geoObject based on MIL-STD-2525D
 - **GeoObject:** Changes the shape and type of the object (ex: sniper, grenadier)
 - **Timeout:** The length of time the object appears, measured in seconds